 Our American hero senses that the local authorities are withholding vital information from him.
 He is also intrigued by the revelation that there were thirty-nine men buried in the pit but only thirty-eight skeletons have been found.

-Very soon the workmen involved in disturbing the Black Priest’s remains start turning up dead and Richard finds a superabundance of coincidences tying his wife’s Breton family to the Black Priest.
-When that undead villain begins terrorizing the American’s now-pregnant wife he researches what history can be learned about Abbe Sorgue, the Black Priest himself.
+Very soon the workmen involved in disturbing the Black Abbot’s remains start turning up dead and Richard finds a superabundance of coincidences tying his wife’s Breton family to Abbot Sorgue.
+When that undead villain begins terrorizing the American’s now-pregnant wife he researches what history can be learned about Sorgue, the Black Abbot himself.

-Mysteries within mysteries are unearthed as our protagonist realizes the late Abbe Sorgue may actually be a fallen priest from the time of the Third Crusade, a priest who turned to the dark arts.
+Mysteries within mysteries are unearthed as our protagonist realizes the late Abbot Sorgue may actually be a fallen priest from the time of the Third Crusade, a priest who turned to the dark arts.
 Betraying the fort near Saint Gildas may have been just the final act of villainy in a career of evil that spanned Sorgue’s centuries-long life.
-A paramount question: how did the Bretons succeed in killing the Black Priest in 1760 and can the same method be used to end his renewed reign of terror?
+A paramount question: how did the Bretons succeed in killing the menace in 1760 and can the same method be used to end his renewed reign of terror forever?

 Alas, the supernatural menace intervenes to damage the portion of an aged text revealing how to destroy him.
 In typical dramatic fashion the undead Sorgue succeeded in overcoming Richard and commiting that act of vandalism mere moments before our hero could learn his secret.